There are two hospices who offer end-of-life and bereavement support for people living in north east Essex.

 Our experienced team provides 24 hour specialist care for people who have complex needs that cannot be managed at home.
 Together with our volunteers, we provide person-centred care and holistic support within our unit for people aged 16 or over.

-Find out more about Myland Hall Impatient UnitSinglePoint 24/7 Advice Line
+Find out more about Myland Hall Inpatient Unit.

 Our SinglePoint team will make an assessment over the phone and help people access the support they need when they need it.
 This might include arranging a visit, liaising with other teams within St Helena or signposting to other services, such as GPs, community nurses and out of hours doctors.